maojh15/ReversiGame/README.md

 # Reversi Game

-A feature-rich Reversi (Othello) game implementation with an AI opponent powered by Monte Carlo Tree Search (MCTS) algorithm.
+A Reversi (Othello) game implementation with an AI opponent powered by Monte Carlo Tree Search (MCTS) algorithm.
 Built with C++17, SDL2, and Dear ImGui for a modern graphical interface.

 ![Screenshot](fig/screen_shot.png)